 Medical Assistant – Phlebotomy Certification

-During the first week of your last term, usually the term you will be entering your practicum (externship) complete the following steps:
+During the last week of the term before you will be entering your practicum (externship) complete the following steps:

 After successful completion of your practicum (externship) AND after grades have been posted for that term.
 You may apply for the “non-traditional” phlebotomy certification.

 5. Do Not complete page 5 of the Washington State application.

 6. Contact the Allied Health department, schedule an appointment and bring page 5 of the Washington State application to this appointment.
 This MUST be done in person.

 7. Send your completed Washington State Application, along with any fees or other documentation to the Department of Health (their address and information is in the packet / application).